Cedi Osman: Early years

-Osman was born in Ohrid, Macedonia, modern-day North Macedonia to a Turkish father and a Bosniak mother (from Novi Pazar, Serbia).
+Osman was born in Ohrid, Republic of Macedonia (now North Macedonia) to a Turkish father and a Bosniak mother (from Novi Pazar, Serbia).
 He has an older brother, Caner, who is also a basketball player.
-He started playing basketball with KK Bosna's youth teams in 2001.
+He took up basketball in 2001, playing for KK Bosna's youth teams while attending elementary school in Sarajevo.
 Due to his paternal Turkish background, he became a Turkish citizen, as per Turkey's right-of-return laws.
 Since then, he has also represented the Turkey men's national basketball team.

 Professional career

 Anadolu Efes (2011–2017)

 In 2007, Osman signed a youth team contract with Anadolu Efes after his outstanding performance at KK Bosna.
 He played for the junior, star, and youth teams of Anadolu Efes.
 He was loaned for the 2011–12 season to the Pertevniyal of the Turkish Basketball First League, which was at the time the farm team of Anadolu Efes.
 In the summer of 2012, Osman signed a professional contract with the Anadolu Efes senior team.